oddmario/tunnel-manager/README.md

   * `listen_port`: The port that will be used for the dynamic IP updater HTTP server. (**This is not ignored on the backend server mode!** Note that if you are configuring the GRE-Manager copy of a backend server, you need to specify this to be the same `listen_port` configured on the GRE Host configuration file)

+- `timeouts`: All the timeouts are in seconds.
+  * `ping_timeout`: The maximum time allowed for a ping/ICMP request to finish.

+  * `ping_interval`: The pause/sleep between each ping/ICMP request. (you can consider it a keepalive interval for dynamic IP changes detection)

+  * `dynamic_ip_update_timeout`: The maximum time allowed for a "update_ip" HTTP request to finish.

+  * `dynamic_ip_update_attempt_interval`: When a "update_ip" HTTP request fails, this is the pause/sleep before attempting to initiate another one.

 - `tunnels`: An array of the tunnel(s) that you would like to have.
   * `gre_host_main_public_ip`: The main/primary public IP address of the GRE host.